SoftwareAG/c8y-docs/content/cloud-remote-access/using-cloud-remote-access-bundle/endpoints.md

 #### To add a remote access endpoint via VNC

-1. Enter the host (IP address or host name) and the port of the server.
+1. Enter the host (IP address or hostname) and the port of the server.
 2. Select a sign-in method.
 If you select "Password only", provide the password for the VNC server.
 3. Click **Save** to add the endpoint.

 ![Remote access endpoint](/images/cra/cra-endpoint-vnc.png)